Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Asset pricing with GFBM and its mixture

 In the theory of asset pricing, the ``First Fundamental Asset Pricing Theorem" requires the existence of an equivalent martingale measure for no arbitrage, and works in the framework of semimartingales for pricing models.
 For stock price models with FBM $B^H$, since $B^H$ is a semimartingale if and only if $H=1/2$ \cite{liptser2012theory,rogers1997arbitrage}, arbitrage strategies have been discussed in both fractional Bachelier and Black-Scholes models \cite{rogers1997arbitrage,shiryaev1998arbitrage,salopek1998tolerance,cheridito2003arbitrage}.
 In particular, Rogers \cite{rogers1997arbitrage} constructed arbitrage for the fractional Bachelier model: a market with a money account $\xi_t =1$ with zero interest rate and a risky stock (no dividends or transaction costs) with price $\tilde{P}(t) = \tilde{P}(0) +\nu t+ \sigma B^H(t)$, for $H \in (0,1/2) \cup (1/2, 1)$ for $\, t \ge 0 \,$.

-For the GFBM $X$ in \eqref{def-X}, the only parameter set that guarantees no-arbitrage is $\alpha=0$ and $\gamma=0$ (i.e., $H=1/2$), that is, the standard Brownian motion case.
-Recall Remark \ref{rem-sm}, $H=1/2$ corresponds to the line $\alpha=\gamma/2$ in Figure \ref{fig-1}, but if $\gamma\neq 0$, it is a ``fake" Brownian motion and it may lead to an arbitrage, because of the non-semimartingale property.
+{For the GFBM $X$ in \eqref{def-X}, the parameter set that guarantees no-arbitrage is $\alpha=0$ and $\gamma\in [0,1)$ (resulting in $H\in (0,1/2]$), in which case $X$ is given in \eqref{eqn-X-alpha0} (either a standard Brownian motion when $\gamma=0$ or a time-changed Brownian motion when $\gamma \in (0,1)$). } Recall Remark \ref{rem-sm}, $H=1/2$ corresponds to the line $\alpha=\gamma/2$ in Figure \ref{fig-1}, but if $\gamma\neq 0$, it is a ``fake" Brownian motion and it may lead to an arbitrage, because of the non-semimartingale property.
 Although we have shown that $\,X\,$ is a semimartingale with respect to the filtration $\mathcal{F}^B(\cdot)$ for $\alpha \in (1/2, 1/2+\gamma/2)$ and $\gamma \in (0,1)$ (resulting in $H \in (1/2,1)$ in region (I)), it is a process of finite variation.
 As it is shown in \cite{HPS84}, in a frictionless market with continuous trading, arbitrage opportunities are present without unbounded variation of the stock price process.
 Thus, the differentiable sample path in Proposition \ref{prop-sm-X} leads an arbitrage opportunity in this parameter range.
-On the other hand, for the mixed BM and GFBM $Y$ in \eqref{eq: Y}, because in the parameter range $\alpha \in (1/2, 1/2+\gamma/2)$ and $\gamma \in (0,1)$ (resulting in $H \in (1/2,1)$ for $\, X\,$ in region (I)), the process $Y$ becomes a Brownian motion with a random drift of finite variation, there exists an equivalent martingale measure and hence, it forbids arbitrage.

-We next discuss the construction of arbitrage opportunities.
-For the GFBM $X$, with $\alpha \in (\gamma/2, 1/2)$ and $\gamma \in (0,1)$ (resulting in $H\in (1/2,1)$), one can construct arbitrage strategy using an approach similar that of Shiryaev \cite{shiryaev1998arbitrage} since the $p$-variation of the process $X$ is finite for $p>1/H$ for $H \in (1/2,1)$ and well defined, so that pathwise Riemann-Stieltjes stochastic integral with respect to $X$ is well defined \cite{shiryaev1998arbitrage,salopek1998tolerance}.
-(See further discussions on stochastic integrals with respect to the GFBM $X$ in Section \ref{sec-stochastic integral}.)
-Indeed, replacing the FBM $\,B^{H}\,$ in \cite{shiryaev1998arbitrage} by the GFBM $\,X\,$ in \eqref{def-X}, we find that the self-financing, admissible strategy $\, {\bm \pi} \, :=\, ( {\bm \beta}, {\bm \gamma}) \,$ in the Bachelier model $\, \widetilde{P}(t) \, =\, \widetilde{P}_{0} + X(t) \,$, $\,t \ge 0 \,$ with a risk free bond of zero interest rate yields the portfolio value